How to Open a Bank Account in Canada - Your Full Guide 2024

 Scotiabank

-Scotiabank lets customers from selected countries open international accounts online - or you can start to set up your account online before you travel and then confirm your application once you arrive.
+Scotiabank lets customers from selected countries open international accounts online - which you can use to deposit funds and then convert over to a standard Canadian account once you arrive.
 Scotiabank offers a range of account options, with the most popular - the Preferred account - being eligible for the newcomer international application process.

 The Preferred Package costs 16.95 CAD a month but comes with unlimited free transactions, interest on your balance, and overdraft protection.
 If you hold a 4,000 CAD or more minimum balance for the month your monthly fee may be waived.
 You may also benefit from 1.99 CAD international payments, although a markup may still apply on the exchange rate.